 Once your test is running, you can view its details on the analytics page.
 Here’s how:

-- Go to the Lead Pages tab in your account, then browse or search for your test.
+- Go to the Landing Pages tab in your account, then browse or search for your test.

 - Click the Analytics icon analytics for your test to view its performance.